-Dairy Queen Dude, also known as a chicken fried steak sandwich is a tasty take on your everyday hamburger.
+Dairy Queen Dude is a chicken fried steak sandwich that’s a tasty take on your everyday hamburger.
 When I was in college I worked at a Dairy Queen.
 I made plenty of sandwiches like these while I was there, this tastes just like them.

 A chicken-fried steak sandwich is a classic living in the southern part of the country.
 While you can’t have a full-on chicken fried steak at any meal, you can have a Dairy Queen Dude chicken fried steak sandwich whenever you like.